1005 N. Marion St.

 Fighting to Remove the HTO 5 Year Revocation

-You can fight to remove the HTO status with the help of an attorney who is experienced in fighting Florida Habitual Traffic Offender (HTO) revocations.
+You can fight to remove the HTO status with the help of an attorney experienced in fighting Florida Habitual Traffic Offender (HTO) revocations.
 Fighting to remove the HTO revocation depends on timing issues because different legal challenges can be filed:

 Many people are surprised to learn that they have up to two years after their conviction to file a motion to vacate or set aside a conviction that caused the Florida habitual traffic offender five-year revocation.